AnnaVargova/AutomationShield_wiki/HeatShield.md

 Dependance of the NTC thermistor at the temperature defines Stein-Hart formula.Due to the fact that only the Beta factor is found in the relevant NTC thermistor documentation.
 In order to use the NTC thermistor as a temperature sensor it was necessary to use a voltage divider.

 Since the materials used in 3D printing have a melting temperature of about 240-260°C, the maximum working temperature of the HeatShield has to be reduced.The maximum working temperature of HeatShield was set at 80°C for safety purposes.
-The lowering of the temperature was regulated by reducing the voltage using the adjustable LM317T stabilizer.
+The lowering of the temperature was regulated by reducing the voltage using the adjustable LM317T voltage regulator.

 Output voltage setting is secured by two resistors.
 The first resistor having a value of 240Ω being recommended by the manufacturer.
 The value of the second resistor is determined by the desired output voltage.In this case, the temperature of 80°C was reached at a voltage of 6.45V, the resistor R2 used had a value of 1kΩ.
 A resistor with a 1kΩ resistance value serves to protect the Arduin pins.
 The 10kΩ resistor provides a transistor closure.
 The used transistor is a MOSFET marked as BUZ11, a type of transistor that is only controlled by voltage.